 AVPConfig *config = [self.player getConfig];

-[self.player setConfig:config];Take snapshots
+[self.player setConfig:config];Take a snapshot

 // Snapshot callback.